Holy Cross Shrine - Pfeifer, Kansas

 Holy Cross Church features a vaulted rib ceiling supported by decorative columns and pointed arches for the windows and doorways.
 The structure is 50 feet wide at the nave, and 75 feet wide at the transepts.
 At 165 feet high, the main tower is believed to be the tallest Gothic church spire in Kansas.
 The two side spires are each 100 feet high.
 Construction of the post rock limestone church began in 1915 and it was dedicated on May 3, 1918.

 The building is in good condition.
-During my January, 2009 visit there was scaffolding in the sanctuary for painting that was about to be done, but it did not take away from the beauty of the structure.
+During my first visit in 2009, there was scaffolding in the sanctuary for painting that was about to be done, but it did not take away from the beauty of the structure.
+The photo below is from 2017.
 I was particularly taken with a smaller stain glass window which showed the church, wheat, and a sunflower.

 The nearby Holy Cross Cemetery has many interesting ornate Volga German iron crosses and is worth a special visit.